Date of birth

 Leadership has been a quality of Hanley’s throughout his football career since he first wore the armband for Blackburn Rovers Under-18s.

-One of the highlights of Hanley’s Rovers career occurs in 2011.
-31 December that year was a New Year’s Eve to remember, as Hanley steps up to score the winning goal in a 3-2 win against local rivals Manchester United at Old Trafford.
+One of the highlights of Grant's Rovers career occurred in 2011.
+December 31 that year was a New Year’s Eve to remember, as Hanley stepped up to score the winning goal in a 3-2 win against local rivals Manchester United at Old Trafford.

-2016 - 2017: A long spell at Blackburn is followed by a brief, but successful, one at Newcastle United.
-While Hanley only plays ten league games for the Toon, Rafael Benitez’s Newcastle go on to win the Championship and get promoted back to the Premier League at the first time of asking.
+A long spell at Blackburn was followed by a brief but successful one at Newcastle United.
+While Grant only played ten league games for the Toon, Rafael Benítez’s Newcastle went on to win the Championship and get promoted back to the Premier League at the first time of asking.

-A recurring theme, Hanley becomes club captain for Norwich ahead of the 2018-19 season when Russell Martin departs NR1.
-Injury means that Hanley features less prominently in the Canaries’ promotion winning campaign, Zimmermann and Klose the regulars in defence with Ben Godfrey breaking through.
+A recurring theme, Grant became club captain for Norwich ahead of the 2018-19 season when Russell Martin departed NR1.
+Injury meant that Hanley featured less prominently in the Canaries’ promotion winning campaign, Zimmermann and Klose the regulars in defence with Ben Godfrey breaking through.

-2019-20 sees Norwich endure an injury crisis, particularly in defence, throughout the season, but Hanley manages to make 18 appearances in all competitions and shows his leadership traits off the pitch with footballers responding to the unprecedented COVID-19 pandemic.
+The 2019/20 season saw Norwich endure an injury crisis, particularly in defence, throughout the season, but Grant managed to make 18 appearances in all competitions and showed his leadership traits off the pitch with footballers responding to the unprecedented Covid-19 pandemic.